 - Provide swimming area managers a framework for monitoring water quality, and a protocol for addressing incidences of contamination from a variety of sources. - Provide Vermonters with easy to understand guidance on safe and healthy recreational waters. - Strengthen partnerships among federal, state, local and private stakeholders. - Contribute to the overall quality, safety and preservation of Vermont's recreational waters.

-This guidance was developed with assistance from subject matter experts from the Vermont Agency of Natural Resources/ Department of Environmental Conservation and Department of Forests, Parks, and Recreation.
+This guidance was developed with assistance from subject matter experts from the Departments of Environmental Conservation and Forests, Parks and Recreation.